naturalis/wgs2ncbi/README.md

 ------------------------

-Included in this archive is a Perl script ("yagc.pl") that takes the big FASTA file and chops it up into separate FASTA files and tbl files, which it writes into a folder called "submission" (or whatever was provided on the command line).
+Included in this archive is a Perl script ("yagc.pl") that takes the big FASTA file and chops it up into multiple FASTA files and tbl files, which it writes into a folder called "submission" (or whatever was provided on the command line).
+The default behavior is to write each scaffold (and its features) to a separate FASTA file.
+This, however, may result in very many files.
+Optionally you can provide a parameter to indicate that sequences and feature tables are lumped together with up to $CHUNKSIZE sequences per file, where $CHUNKSIZE may not exceed 10000 according to NCBI guidelines.

 The script is run as:

  `perl yagc.pl -d $TBLDIR -p $PREFIX -f $FASTA -g $GFF3DIR -i $INFO \
- -a $AUTHORITY -l $LIMIT $VERBOSE`
+ -a $AUTHORITY -l $LIMIT -c $CHUNKSIZE $VERBOSE`

 Where the argument values need to be set to the following: